RDorville/EP1000/14_InputDevices.md

         - processor needs to decode to understand the value
 - Arduino Libraries
     + The Arduino System is very popular because there is large number of libraries (of code) available for almost every Sensor that you can think of.
-    + Add libraries to the Arduion IDE System (Ref: Arduino.cc [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries))
+    + Add libraries to the Arduino IDE System (Ref: Arduino.cc [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries))
         * There are two types of libraries,
-            - Searchable using the Arduino IDE sytem (Internal)
+            - Search able using the Arduino IDE system (Internal)
             - External libraries, available as compressed C++ code.
         * How to add a library using the Library Manager
             1.  `IDE > Sketch > Install Library > Manage Libraries`
             2. Search for the library
-            3. Hightlight and click Install, when complete, it should state "Installed"
+            3. Highlight and click Install, when complete, it should state "Installed"
         * How to add an External library (.ZIP format)
             1. Search for the library on the Internet
             2. Download the library, usually in a compressed .ZIP file